Alexander-Sol/ShinyVolcano/README.md

 Currently, this app only works with three specific datasets.
 In the future, I hope to extend this to be a general framework for interactive volcano plots, but there are only so many hours in a day.

-If you have any questions, just open an issue and I'll lend a hand
+If you have any questions, I can be reached [[insert science twitter here]]